alejoloaiza/goinstadownload/README.md

 Okay this is a program that connects to instagram and does the following thing:

 1. Will check all the people you are following already.
-2. Will check all the media of those people and the comments within.
+2. Will check all the media of those people and the likes within.
-3. Will check if the comment was made by a female.
-4. Will start following that female.
+3. Will start following them as well.
-5. Thats it, so at the end of the day you will have a real instagram account with a bunch of girls :D
+4. Thats it, so at the end of the day you be following lot of people.

 ## Steps